Medicine Overview of Myonit Injection

 How Myonit Injection works

-Myonit injection reduces the workload of the heart.
+Myonit injection is in a group of drugs called nitrates.
+It reduces the workload of the heart.
 As a result, the heart muscle does not need as much blood and oxygen supply.

 In Depth Information on Myonit Injection